flutter/devtools/CONTRIBUTING.md

 1. [Configure](https://docs.flutter.dev/get-started/install) Dart or Flutter.

-2. Create an empty folder with any name somwhere and `cd` to it in terminal.
+2. Create an empty folder and `cd` to it in terminal.

 3. Start DevTools:
 ```